fireworks light the sky of Delhi during Diwali

 Hindu devotees light diyas outside the shrine of Delhi’s most powerful Sufi saint

 On Diwali, Hindus come and light diyas and distribute sweets at the dargah.
 You will see rangolis in all corners and in front of the shrine itself.
-The dargah is already a beautiful, spiritual place, but with hundreds of lit diyas it takes on an otherwordly feel.
-If you stay until after the evening prayers you can hear the famous qawwali singers.
-The same family has been singing qawwalis here for over 700 years.
-Trust me, it will be a magical evening you never forget.
+The dargah is already a beautiful, spiritual place, but with hundreds of lit diyas it takes on an otherworldly feel.

-Hotel Diwali Parties and Dinners in Delhi
+4. Hotel Diwali Parties and Dinners in Delhi

 Many hotels in Delhi host Diwali themed events for their guests and visitors to the city.
 Pretty much all the five star hotels in Delhi put on an event for Diwali.
-Many home stays and family run bed and breakfasts will also host something for their guests.
+Many home stays and family run bed and breakfasts also host something for their guests.
 You can check ahead with your accommodation to see what they are doing for Diwali.

-Celebrate Diwali in Delhi with a Local Indian Family
+5. Celebrate Diwali in Delhi with a Local Indian Family

 two tourists in Delhi lighting diyas in a rangoli made of flower petals on Diwali